kevinweejh/questLog/CONTRIBUTING.md

-# Contributing to [Your Project's Name]
+# Contributing to QuestLog

-First off, thank you for considering contributing to [Your Project's Name].
-It's people like you that make [Your Project's Name] such a great tool.
+First off, thank you for considering contributing to QuestLog.
+It's people like you that make QuestLog such a great tool.

 ## Getting Started